BCISOFT/sentinel-docs/docs/features/security-logs.md

 1. Log in to your PrestaShop back-office
 2. Go to **Modules > Sentinel > Security Logs**
-3. Use filters to search by date, IP, type, or severity
+3. Use filters to search by date, IP, type, severity, or blocked status

+The logs table includes a **Status** column that shows explicitly whether each event was blocked:

+- **Blocked**: the request was stopped by Sentinel (HTTP 403).
+Detected attacks are always blocked.
+- **Not blocked**: the event was only recorded (for example failed logins or logged POST/PUT/PATCH/DELETE requests), the request was allowed to proceed.

+The same status is shown in the event details dialog.

 ### Via Sentinel Command